Are DC United right fit for Wayne Rooney as he leaves Everton?

 In a market where DC compete with baseball (Nationals), basketball (Wizards), NFL (Redskins) and ice hockey (Capitals), and with 20,000 seats to fill at a new stadium that cost them $250m, Rooney's arrival could give the club a much-needed lift.

 Where would Rooney play?

-He has played in midfield for Everton this season, but if Rooney does join DC, he will surely be returning to a striker role.
+He largely played in midfield or a No 10 role for Everton last season, but if Rooney does join DC, he will surely be returning to a striker role.